dotnet/AspNetCore.Docs/aspnetcore/fundamentals/configuration/options.md

 The preceding example sets the named options instance to `optionalOptionsName`.
 The default options instance is `Options.DefaultName`.

 Validation runs when the options instance is created.
-Your option instance is guaranteed to pass validation the first time it's accessed.
+Your options instance is guaranteed to pass validation the first time it's accessed.

 > [!IMPORTANT]
 > Options validation doesn't guard against options modifications after the options are initially configured and validated.